 Our rights respecting ethos embeds the fundamental British values of democracy, the rule of law, individual and mutual respect and tolerance of those with different faiths and beliefs.
 We enable our children to develop their self-knowledge, self-esteem and self-confidence.
 We teach children to distinguish right from wrong and to create and respect Class, Playground and Whole School Charters.
 We encourage children to accept responsibility for their behaviour, show initiative and to understand how they can contribute positively to the lives of those living in our community and around the world.

-Last year, we signed up to take part in the OutRight 2020/21 campaign, which was all about climate change.
-The children who took part learned about how it's impacts affect their rights.
+One of the Outright campaigns was about climate change.
+The children who took part learned how climate changed impacts and affects their rights.
 They also learned how to use their voices to call on decision-makers to take actions on climate change that prioritise children’s rights.

-Have a look at the films we made about the OutRight 2020/21 campaign on climate change.
+Have a look at the films we made during this campaign on climate change.